Federal Reserve Police: Functions

 Each Federal Reserve law enforcement office in the twelve regional districts is an independent law enforcement unit, though governed loosely out of Washington, D.C..

 The primary duty of uniformed division officers is to provide security and general law enforcement services for Federal Reserve facilities, personnel and operations.
 Each Federal Reserve district operates a 24/7 emergency communications (command) center.
 Some Federal Reserve districts employ sworn officer intelligence analysts while others utilize non-sworn civilians.

-There are five Special Response Teams (SRT) based in San Francisco, Minneapolis, Atlanta, Richmond, as well as New York City, which are designed to respond nationwide.
-Additionally, Explosive Detector Dog teams are utilized at several facilities.
+Some districts have Explosive Detector Dog teams that are utilized at several facilities.
 Each district maintains Executive Protection personnel, capable of safeguarding Federal Reserve executives throughout the United States.

 Each branch, or field office, also maintains officers authorized by federal or state agencies (POST) to provide defensive tactics, firearms, and general instructor capabilities to their respective units.

 Equipment

-Officers are certified to carry a variety of weapons systems, including semi-automatic pistols, assault rifles, and submachine guns.
+U.S. Federal Reserve Police officers are certified to carry a variety of weapons systems, including semi-automatic pistols, assault rifles, and submachine guns.
 They also carry less lethal weapons including pepper spray, batons, tasers, and other standard police equipment.
-Officers also wear body armor in both covert and overt forms.
+Police officers also wear body armor in both covert and overt forms.

 On October 12, 2010, President Barack Obama signed into law S.B.
 1132 "Law Enforcement Officers' Safety Act Improvements Act", which states that law enforcement officers of the Federal Reserve are "qualified law enforcement officers" and thus are authorized to carry a firearm off-duty.
 This update to the Law Enforcement Safety Act, among other aspects, clarified that federal law enforcement officers working for Amtrak and the Federal Reserve (not funded by Congress) are specifically granted the same rights as publicly funded law enforcement officers as it relates to off-duty concealed carry.

 Each district can choose the make, model and style of police vehicles, which vary based on location and weather.
 There are both marked and unmarked police cars in the Federal Reserve fleet.

 Employment

-Federal Reserve Law Enforcement Officers (FRLEOs) must complete a Federal Law Enforcement Training Accreditation (FLETA) approved Basic Law Enforcement Course, or BLEC, in addition to field training.
-FRLEOs are required to complete in-service training each year to maintain their Federal Law Enforcement designation.
-Some (but not all) districts offer a lateral entry program that allows certification with minimal training for those with prior police training and experience.
+Federal Reserve Law Enforcement Officers must complete a Federal Law Enforcement Training Accreditation (FLETA) approved Basic Law Enforcement Course, or BLEC, in addition to field training.
+Officers are required to complete in-service training each year to maintain their Federal Law Enforcement designation.
+Some districts offer a lateral entry program that allows certification with minimal training for those with prior police training and experience.

 Because the Federal Reserve System is independent of the federal government, Federal Reserve Law Enforcement Officers have a benefits system separate from, but very similar to, federal employees, offering both pension and retirement.
 Each district has a different pay scale based on the local cost of living index.
 The average entry level uniformed officer earns compensation comparable to a GS-9 on the public federal pay scale, which is variable depending on location of assignment.
 Officers typically receive shift differential, and in some cases specialized duty pay, such as canine, executive protection, SRT, background investigator, or FTO pay.